-D4.13.2 Drivers must have passed their 12th birthday and have applied for and received a High Power Racing Licence.
+D4.13.2 Drivers must have reached the year of their 12th birthday and have applied for and received a High Power Racing Licence.

 D4.13.3 School built or commercially built chassis may be used.

 D4.13.5 Bumper must conform to the current NatSKA regulations as set out in regulation C4.